-Here is what makes the management of project information exciting: imagine by touching data just once, the ability to pinpoint resource estimates with their actual work, or to bring in the consolidated time spent by an entire development team (who may be working in an agile system or logging work directly in Team Foundation Server) and to combine the actuals of costs or time spent tracked or reported in a ERP system and tie that information back to a project enabling both the PM and the business managers to forecast the accuracy of the time, costs and work required for the remaining activities in project schedules.
+Here is what makes the management of project information exciting: Imagine by touching data just once, you’ve gained the ability to pinpoint resource estimates with their actual work.
+Or by touching that data once, you are now able to bring in the consolidated time spent by an entire development team (who may be working in an agile system or logging work directly in Team Foundation Server) and can combine the actuals of costs or time spent and tie that information back to a project.
+Both of these possibilities enable both the project manager and the business managers to forecast the accuracy of the time, costs, and the work required to accomplish the remaining activities in project schedules.

-Now imagine taking this information and creating a closed loop learning process whereby new projects time, costs and work estimates can be fine-tuned by the existing work portfolio.
-Essentially combining past, present and future work estimates to give both project managers and business decision makers the ability to improve their project organization and reduce the effort, cost and time in delivery of projects.
+Now imagine taking this information and creating a closed-loop learning process whereby new projects’ time, costs, and work estimates can be fine-tuned by existing work portfolio.
+This closed-loop learning process will essentially combine past, present, and future work estimates to give both project managers and business decision makers the ability to improve their project organization and reduce the effort, cost, and time in delivery of projects.

 All of this is possible by touching the data only once in a single system.
-No wonder Project Offices are excited about doing more with less.
-Through Project Server 2010 this is not only possible but is easier than ever before to accomplish as we will be explaining in future chapters.
+No wonder project offices are excited about doing more with less.
+Through Project Server 2010, this is not only possible but is easier than ever before to accomplish, as explained in future chapters, especially chapters 3, 8 and 10.[AU: specify which ones?].

 Overview of Information Acquisition

-The pursuit of information acquisition is a very ancient activity that has always been a part of project management.
-Information acquisition covers the entire lifecycle of projects from estimating, to tracking the progress of work, activities and deliverables.
-Even when a project is complete, there is a pursuit to see if the project delivered the intended results and the opportunity to learn from the process to improve future efforts.
+The pursuit of information is an ancient activity that has always been a part of PM.
+The acquisition of information covers the entire lifecycle of projects, from estimating, to tracking the progress of work, activities, and deliverables.
+Even when a project is complete, the information we continue to compile helps us to see if the project delivered the intended results and provides us with the opportunity to learn from the process and improve future efforts.

 User Empowerment

-It is inaccurate to think that only Project Managers (PMs) have project management skills or use project management methodologies.
-Any person who needs to manage multiple tasks, involving multiple persons and has a deadline to meet can use project management.
+It is inaccurate to think that only project managers have PM skills or use PM methodologies.
+Any person who needs to manage multiple tasks, involving multiple persons, and has a deadline to meet can use PM.

-Unfortunately, many organizations restrict the usage of project management tools to PMs and Information Technology (IT) Departments, as the tools are often viewed as too rigid, and require additional costs for skills and competencies.
-This practice is limiting the benefits of Project Management because other departments are deprived of the efficiency gained by using Project Management techniques and tools.
+Unfortunately, many organizations restrict the usage of PM tools to project managers and IT departments, as the tools are often viewed as too rigid, and require additional costs for skills and competencies.
+This practice limits the benefits of PM because other departments are deprived of the efficiency gained by using PM techniques and tools.

 Most users are also unwilling to learn an extra tool for managing projects.
-Projects are subject to spatial dynamics where users or stakeholders end up managing projects on paper, in Outlook or Excel, or even a mobile phone calendar.
+Projects are subject to spatial dynamics where users or stakeholders end up managing projects on paper, in Outlook or Excel, or even mobile phone calendars.
 All these methods are inefficient and even inaccurate in some cases.

-This means that Microsoft Project is useful not just for PMs, but also for:
+This means that Microsoft Project is useful not just for project managers but also for:

-Sales and Marketing (campaign management, brand management, event management, product lifecycle management, market research, public relations)
+Sales and marketing (campaign management, brand management, event management, product lifecycle management, market research, public relations)

-Human Resources (training and development scheduling, recruitment planning and execution, appraisal execution, organizational development planning, growth planning)
+Human resources (training and development scheduling, recruitment planning and execution, appraisal execution, organizational development planning, growth planning)

-Finance (budgeting, variance monitoring, investment planning, mergers and acquisition planning, IPO planning and execution, following compliance and disclosure procedures)
+Finance (budgeting, variance monitoring, investment planning, mergers and acquisition planning, initial public offering planning and execution, following compliance and disclosure procedures)

-Top Management (strategic planning, monitoring initiatives across departments, cash flow monitoring, resource planning, expansion planning, managing value lifecycle, crisis management)
+Top management (strategic planning, monitoring initiatives across departments, cash flow monitoring, resource planning, expansion planning, managing value lifecycle, crisis management)

-Manufacturing (process improvement, capacity expansion planning, building new factories, quality management, defect management, Kaizen)
+Manufacturing (process improvement, capacity expansion planning, building new factories, quality management, defect management, kaizen)

 Any role (manage complex interdependent tasks efficiently)